RoundTableTTRPG/RoundTable/Recon.md

-# Chapter 5 : The “Recon” Arena of Play, Dealing with Travel, Intelligence, Ambushes and the Like
+The “Recon” Arena of Play, Dealing with Travel, Intelligence, Ambushes and the Like

 Spies, scouts hunters and strategists all specialize first in finding their quarry, and ensuring that when they do so they are at their most vulnerable.
 Recon skills are required to either of these things, and to defend against them being done to you and your allies.
 Your passive recon score represents the habits and perceptive abilities you have cultivated over a lifetime, from ensuring supplies are properly packed away from light fingers, to shoulder-checking your flanks as you pass through a doorway.
 Your active recon skills include tracking, strategizing, and sneaking, all ways to establish an encounter against an enemy precisely when they least want you to.

-##

-## Recon Skills, Defined as Areas of Expertise and their Benefits
+## Recon Skills, Defined as Areas of Expertise and their Benefits {#recon-skills,-defined-as-areas-of-expertise-and-their-benefits}

 Those proficient in recon skills have an area of expertise.
 This is either a specific environment type a specific creature type, or a specific region from official content.
 If your area of expertise is in a specific terrain such as forests or coast, you can apply your recon skill to any actions you take in that terrain such as avoiding detection, foraging, establishing encounters, etc. You can think of a character with a recon skill based on a terrain type as a ranger, sailor or other expert navigator of that particular terrain.